Qovery/documentation/website/guides/tutorial/use-aws-iam-roles-with-qovery.md

 ### Create an application

-We are going to will create a simple container, but you can use an existing one if you want (or an application or job).
+We are going to create a simple container, but you can use an existing one if you want (or an application or job).

 <Alert type="info">